 For over twenty-five years I have been active in literacy causes in Northern Arizona, participating in local events with authors such as Ann Cummins, James Jay, Nicole Walker, and Bob Reynolds.
 My dynamic students have won awards in the Simmerman Poetry Contest, the Northern Arizona Playwriting Showcase, the Coconino County Poetry Contest, the City of Flagstaff Diversity Essay Contest, the state-wide Better Business Bureau "Laws of Life Essay Contest," and have had articles and editorials published in the Arizona Daily Sun as well as the Arizona Republic.

-As a freelance writer, my work has appeared in the following publications: Arizona Highways, Atticus Review, Bartleby Snopes, Flagstaff Live, Off the Coast, and The Saint George News.
+As a freelance writer, my work has appeared in the following publications: Arizona Highways, Atticus Review, Bartleby Snopes, Clover, a Literary Rag, Flagstaff Live, Off the Coast, and The Saint George News.
 Theatrikos Theatre Company has staged two of my ten-minute plays in conjunction with Northern Arizona Playwriting Showcase.

 I am blessed to have a lovely wife and family.
-My interests include reading, writing, mountain biking, canoeing, judo, wrestling, woodcutting, and visiting my two favorite cities other than Flagstaff: Winslow and Yuma.
+My interests include reading, writing, mountain biking, canoeing, judo, wrestling, woodcutting, and visiting my two favorite cities other than Flagstaff: Clarkdale and Yuma.